One Man went to Mow…

 More recently, I have worked on everything from a greenfield Data Warehousing initiative to an ASP.Net MVC 4.0 application using the Kendo UI components from Telerik.
 [I have reluctantly concluded that I am not a front-end developer.]

 I have created and taught classes in the use of Microsoft Office, Access, VB, VB.Net, C#, and BIML.
 I’ve taught middle schoolers how to program in Scratch.
-I currently teach a 6-month FinTech Bootcamp by Trilogy at Vanderbilt University.
-Last year I taught a DataViz Bootcamp.
+I currently teach a 6-month FinTech Bootcamp by Trilogy at universities around the country.
+A couple of years ago I taught my first DataViz Bootcamp.

 I wrote a corporate wiki about MS Team Foundation Server, now Azure DevOps, and its many uses.